 Having Sex during IVF Procedure

 Using healthy and high-quality sperm in IVF plays a crucial role in increasing the success rate of IVF.
-Therefore, it is recommended that the male partner refrains from ejaculating for at least three days and, at most, seven days before providing the semen sample to the laboratory.
+Therefore, it is recommended that the male partner refrain from ejaculating for at least three days and, at most, seven days before providing the semen sample to the laboratory.
 Also, after IVF transfer day, it is recommended to avoid having sex until you hear the sound of the baby's heart.

 Medications to Avoid during IVF

 As mentioned earlier, you should tell your fertility doctor about the regular and certain medications you are currently taking.
 Allergy medications, OTC sedatives such as acetaminophen and ibuprofen, OTC supplements, and blood thinners, including aspirin, can interfere with your fertility drugs and cause hormonal imbalance.
-Also, medications used to treat cancer, depression, mental problems, asthma, lupus, thyroid, and seizure should be avoided entirely or replaced by your doctor.
+Also, medications used to treat cancer, depression, mental problems, asthma, lupus, thyroid, and seizures should be avoided entirely or replaced by your doctor.

 Chemicals to Avoid During IVF